 Getting a veterinary medicine authorised

-In New Zealand, veterinary medicines have to be properly authorised.
+If you want to import, manufacture, sell, or use a veterinary medicine in New Zealand, it must be authorised.
 Find out about the different types of authorisation.

 Authorisation for veterinary medicines